dssg/triage/docs/sources/experiments/algorithm.md

 matrices to be saved: 9 splits after multiplying the time splits by the feature groups, and each one creating a train and test matrix.

+### Associating Matrices with Experiment

+After all matrices for the Experiment are defined but before any are built, the Experiment is associated with each Matrix in the database through the `model_metadata.experiment_matrices` table.
+This means that whether or not the Experiment has to end up building a matrix, after the fact a user can query the database to see if it used said matrix.

 #### Retrieving Data and Saving Completed Matrix

+Each matrix that has to be built (i.e. has not been built by some prior experiment) is built by retrieving its data out of the database.

 How do we get the data for an individual matrix out of the database?